 - Information about a death in the unit within the last three years if the death was not HIV/AIDS-related.

 Overview of the Landlord Tenant Law in California

-Landlords have a responsibility to provide their California tenants with a property that meets the basic habitability codes.
+Landlords must provide their California tenants with a property that meets the basic habitability codes.
 This responsibility is primarily governed by CA Civil Code § 1941.2.
-The following are some items you’re responsible for under the code:
+The following are some items that fall under a landlord's responsibility:

 - Provide a functioning HVAC equipment.

 - Ensure proper waterproofing of the walls, roof, etc.

 - Ensure smoke detectors are working as they should.

 - Provide floors, stairs and railings that are safe and in good condition.

 As already mentioned, you have a maximum of 30 days (or sooner for urgent issues) to respond to repair or maintenance issues.
 If you don’t, your tenant may be left with no other option but to exercise their legal right.

 Legal options include withholding rent, suing you, and reporting you to a relevant government agency.
 Tenants can also use the repair and deduct remedy to fix it themselves and deduct the cost from future rent payments if the landlord refuses to complete repairs or if the damage impacts their health and safety.
 The repair and deduct remedy protects tenants from their living space being neglected by the landlord.